 Although the word “acid” may scare you off, it’s actually not harsh.
 Curry says succinic acid isn’t an exfoliating acid and wouldn’t fit in with alpha- or beta-hydroxy acid.
 Instead, he says, you should put it in the same camp as hyaluronic acid.
 Dr. Shamban says it’s similarly structured to lipids in our skin, although smaller in size.

-According to Dr. Elias, succinic acid is thought to have “potent anti-inflammatory effects and thus can help when combined with other treatments to alleviate inflammatory skin diseases like acne, eczema, psoriasis, etc.” Additionally, Curry says it also has some analgesic effects, which help relieve some of the discomfort associated with certain skin conditions.
+According to Dr. Elias, succinic acid is thought to have “potent anti-inflammatory effects.
+Thus it can help when combined with other treatments to alleviate inflammatory skin diseases like cystic acne, eczema, psoriasis, etc.” Additionally, Curry says it also has some analgesic effects, which help relieve some of the discomfort associated with certain skin conditions.

-Dr. Elias says succinic acid works similarly to ceramides, a celebrated ingredient in many moisturizers due to its hydration-locking qualities.
+Another virtue of succinic acid is its hydrating properties, says Chang.
+Dr. Elias says succinic acid works similarly to ceramides, a celebrated ingredient in many moisturizers due to its moisture-locking qualities.
 The two are alike in that they’re both “structurally similar to the fats in our skin, and thus they’re both very effective at moisturizing,” says Dr. Elias.
 “When combined with other products like hyaluronic acid, you get synergistic hydrating results.”

 It’s an antioxidant